by Mariia Shvets

-Although comprehensive research and well-thought-out design are time and cost consuming, lack of understanding of the needs and habits can lead to the loss of the customer or the production of an irrelevant product.
+Although comprehensive research and well-thought-out designs are time and cost consuming, lack of understanding of the needs and habits can lead to the loss of the customer or the production of an irrelevant product.

 Before starting the project, each team should follow these basic rules to establish a trustworthy and culture-friendly relationship with the client:

-Conduct the research The team has to be aware of the client and target audience background, business, and the environment.
+Conduct the research.
+The team has to be aware of the client and target audience background, business, and the environment.
 Find out good project examples, red flags for users, and their mentality.

-Listen and Adapt You will never be ready for everything, and there will be a lot of new things for the team.
+Listen and Adapt.
+You will never be ready for everything, and there will be a lot of new things for the team.
 On the other hand, it’s the best way to learn and develop quickly.
 Be open to the client’s recommendations and listen carefully.

-There is never too much of the information Ask more questions than you think you need, note everything, implement the meeting minutes messages, share what you’ve learned, and present all your wildest ideas.
+There is never too much of the information.
+Ask more questions than you think you need, note everything, implement the meeting minutes messages, share what you’ve learned, and present all your wildest ideas.

-Pay attention to the Time Zones: usually, clients from other countries are located in another part of the world.
+Pay attention to the Time Zones.
+Usually, clients from other countries are located in another part of the world.
 Being flexible and increasing amount of common active hours build trust and helps fruitful cooperation.

 Time management is vital for everyone regardless of their nationality.
 Although there are many stereotypes and jokes about managing the time in different countries, we have entered an era where the time is as valuable as gold, so value your partner’s time.